 Taxes and Tax Reform

-When The Observer suspended publication in 2014, Kris returned to local government as a member of the Red Hook Zoning Board of Appeals in 2015 where he still sits today.
+When The Observer suspended publication in 2014, Kris returned to local government as a volunteer member of the Red Hook Zoning Board of Appeals in 2015 where he served until taking office in the county legislature in January 2018.

-Kristofer Munn lives in Red Hook with his wife Jennifer and their five children, all of whom attend Red Hook public schools.
+Kristofer Munn lives in Red Hook with his five children, all of whom attend Red Hook public schools.

 “As a parent of five, a small business owner and a community volunteer, my focus has been on making our town a better place for all of us and all our children.
 I look forward to serving all the people of Red Hook and Tivoli as a member of the County Legislature.”